27 March, 2021

 Branding

 A company needs to pursue all branding opportunities to find more customers that want your product.
 Packaging and brand labeling are two areas that can help with marketing your company.
-When comparing for the best eCommerce logistics solution, FBA comes last.
+When comparing for the best Ecommerce logistics solution, FBA comes last.
 FBA uses its branded boxes and labels to ship products.
 FBA offers no brand labeling to customers’ businesses.

 On the other hand, 3PLs will allow customers to have branding on their boxes and labels.
 A company can place any type of logo, color, or other branding on its packages before shipment.